 Alan Rogers Review

-In general, the terrain looks uncared for and drainage could be a problem in bad weather, although new electricity and water points have been placed.
-At the time of our visit, the new DCU headquarters was being built in front of the site.
-There is some noise from over-flying aircraft and many international groups of young people visit the site, although they are on a separate field.
+When we last visited the site the terrain looked uncared for and we thought drainage could be a problem in bad weather, we're happy to say this is much improved and new electricity and water points have been placed.
+Since our previous visit, the DCU headquarters have been built in front of the site.
+There is some noise from over-flying aircraft and many international groups of young people visit the site, although they are pitched on a separate field.

 - All Year

 From either direction on the E55 take exit 24 onto 156 Roskildevej road.
 Continue towards city centre.
 Site is signed on E55 and on Roskildevej.

 Latitude Longitude 55.67115 12.433783